Skip to content

 # Introduction to the Open Leaderboard for Japanese LLMs

-Due to the rapid evolution and the remarkable capabilities of LLMs, it became necessary to create a critical tool to evaluate Japanese LLMs.
-Today, we are excited to announce the **Open Japanese LLM Leaderboard**, composed of more than 20 datasets from classical to modern NLP tasks to understand underlying mechanisms of Japanese LLMs.
+We'd like to announce the **[Open Japanese LLM Leaderboard](https://huggingface.co/spaces/llm-jp/open-japanese-llm-leaderboard)**, composed of more than 20 datasets from classical to modern NLP tasks to understand underlying mechanisms of Japanese LLMs.
 The Open Japanese LLM Leaderboard was built by the **[LLM-jp](https://llm-jp.nii.ac.jp/en/)**, a cross-organizational project for the research and development of Japanese large language models (LLMs) in partnership with **Hugging Face**.

 The Japanese language presents its own specific challenges.
 Morphologically rich and in constant evolution due to historical and cultural interactions with the rest of the world, its writing system is based on a mixture of three separate sets of characters: simplified Chinese ideographic symbols kanjis (漢字), a phonetic lettering system, Hiraganas (平仮名 / ひらがな), and Katakanas (片仮名 / カタカナ) often used for foreigners words.
 Modern Japanese is arguably one of the hardest language to process, as it mixes up a blend of Sino-Japanese, native Japanese, Latin script (romaji /ローマ字), loanwords from the Dutch, Portuguese, French, English, German, plus Arabic and traditional Chinese numerals.
-In addition, the Japanese digital world brought us an evolution of emoticons written in Unicode : ), Kaomoji using Cyrillic alphabet. ∵・(゚Д゚) and Greek alphabets _φ(°-°=).
-Without forgetting, the classic emojis that originated from Japan with the rise in popularity of mobile phones in the 1990s. 🤗
+In addition, the Japanese digital world brought us an evolution of emoticons written in Unicode : ), Kaomoji using Cyrillic alphabet. (っ °Д °;)っ and Greek alphabets _φ(°-°=).
+Without forgetting, of course, the classic emojis that originated from Japan with the rise in popularity of mobile phones in the 1990s.

 We therefore introduce the Open Japanese LLM Leaderboard, a collaboration between Hugging Face and LLM-jp, to foster transparency in research, and encourage an open-source model development philosophy.
 We strongly believe this initiative will serve as a platform for Japanese and international researchers to collaborate, evaluate, and enhance Japanese LLMs.

-## Leaderboard Metrics and Tasks
+## Introduction to the Leaderboard Tasks

-## Jamp
+### Jamp

 **Jamp** (*Controlled Japanese Temporal Inference Dataset for Evaluating Generalization Capacity of Language Models*) is the Japanese temporal inference benchmark for NLI.
 The dataset explore English and Japanese sentence pairs of various temporal inference patterns annotated with the golden labels such as entailment, neutral, or contradiction.

-## JEMHopQA
+### JEMHopQA

 **JEMHopQA** (*Japanese Explainable Multi-hop Question Answering*) is a Japanese multi-hop QA dataset that can evaluate internal reasoning.
 It is a task that takes a question as input and generates an answer and derivations.